1jour1vin

 Terroirs

-Limestone subsoil: Entroques limestone, Comblanchien limestone, gravel mixed with clay, east-facing
+Limestone subsoil: Entroques limestone, Comblanchien limestone, gravel mixed with clay; east-facing

 Viticulture

-Organic approach, currently undergoing certification
+Organic initiative, currently undergoing certification

-Grape harvest
+Grape Harvest

 Manuals

-Traditional, average duration 20 days
+Traditional, average duration: 20 days

 Livestock farming

-18 months in barrels, with 50% new barrels
+Aged for 18 months in barrels, with 50% new barrels

 Eye